 Laura Adams, finance expert, speaker and author with bylines in The New York Times, Forbes and more, has hosted Money Girl since 2008, which means there are over 10 years of episodes to listen to.
 You will find episodes on anything from how to stop impulse buying, tips for buying your first house, managing your 401K, or saving on health and fitness expenses.
 Adams’ mission is to help you “Live Rich and Love the Journey” and her advice is genuine, easy to understand and succinct.
 Best of all, each episode clocks in between 10 and 20 minutes, perfect for listening to while you clean up the kitchen or run a quick errand.

 Who doesn’t love the soothing voices of an NPR podcast?
-Death, Sex & Money, hosted by Anna Sale, journalist, creator of this podcast, and author of the forthcoming book “Go There: The Art of Talking About Hard Things,” addresses some of the pertinent topics that are “often left out of polite conversation.”
-This is not solely a financial podcast, but a little digging reveals important financial conversations from real people dealing with real life issues including student loan debt, money and love (think: prenups), and opportunity costs, which largely deals with class issues.
+Death, Sex & Money, hosted by Anna Sale, journalist, creator of this podcast, and author of the forthcoming book “Go There: The Art of Talking About Hard Things,” addresses some of the pertinent topics that are “often left out of the polite conversation.”
+This is not solely a financial podcast, but a little digging reveals important financial conversations from real people dealing with real-life issues including student loan debt, money and love (think: prenups), and opportunity costs, which largely deals with class issues.

 If you have 5 minutes or less: Millennial Money Minutes

 This podcast speaks to my easily-distracted soul because it distills complicated personal finance topics in five minutes or less.
-The hosts, Grant Sabatier, author and founder of the Millennial Money website, and Matt Zubricki founder of website, Distilled Dollar, make you feel like you are listening to your most knowledgeable friend.
+The hosts, Grant Sabatier, author and founder of the Millennial Money website, and Matt Zubricki founder of the website, Distilled Dollar, make you feel like you are listening to your most knowledgeable friend.
 You will get bite-size information on anything from Bitcoin to stocks and net worth, and you may even laugh out loud.
 If a subject piques your interest, you can always listen to a longer podcast on the same topic, and if not, you have enough basic info to talk about it at a party (you know, those really fun parties where you gather around and talk about finance, proving you are officially an adult).

 If you are thinking of quitting your job: Afford Anything